Symmetronic/strc-progress-bar/readme.md

 ### Script tag

-- Put the following script tag `<script src='https://unpkg.com/strc-progress-bar@0.0.1/dist/strc-progress-bar.js'></script>` in the head of your index.html
+- Put the following script tag `<script src='https://unpkg.com/strc-progress-bar@1.0.0/dist/strc-progress-bar.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc
+- Then you can use the element anywhere in your template, JSX, HTML, etc.

 ### Node Modules

 - Run `npm install strc-progress-bar --save`
 - Put the following script tag `<script src='node_modules/strc-progress-bar/dist/strc-progress-bar.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc
+- Then you can use the element anywhere in your template, JSX, HTML, etc.

 ### In a stencil-starter app

 - Run `npm install strc-progress-bar --save`
 - Add an import to the npm packages `import strc-progress-bar;`
-- Then you can use the element anywhere in your template, JSX, html etc
+- Then you can use the element anywhere in your template, JSX, HTML, etc.

 ## API

 ### Updating progress

-Set the progress as a HTML attribute between 0 and 1.
+Set the progress as a JSX or HTML attribute between 0 and 1.

 ```html
 <strc-progress-bar